webpy/webpy.github.com/docs/0.3/templetor.md

 The new implementation is mostly compatible with the earlier implementation.
 However some cases might not work because of the following reasons.

-* The new system expects 4 spaces as indentation in statements.
 * Template output is always storage like `TemplateResult` object, however converting it to `unicode` or `str` gives the result as unicode/string.
 * Reassigning a global value will not work.
 The following will not work if x is a global.